DuashMahat/Todolist/README.md

 # Todolist an app for planning your daily plans
 =======
 # Todolist
 An app for planning daily routines.
 Uses Chameleon framework , SwipeCellKit and Realm.
-For London App Brewery iOS bootcamp with some added functionalities.

 ![Launch screen for the app motivated by ebbay iOS app launchsreen](/images/im1.png?raw=true "Optional Title")